-One of the tasks of EAFM TWG was to initiate the formulation of a Regional EAFM Framework in response to the Goal 2 on Ecosystem Approach to Fisheries Management set forth in the CTI-CFF Regional Plan of Action aiming by 2012 that "at the national and regional levels, a strong legislative, policy, and regulatory framework is in place for achieving an Ecosystem Approach to Fisheries Management (EAFM), designed to plan, develop and manage fisheries in a manner that addresses the multiple needs and desires of societies, without jeopardizing the options for the future generations to benefit from the full range of goods and services provided by marine ecosystems (in accordance with the UN FAO 2003 definition of EAFM)" (CTI-CFF RPOA, 2009).
+Following adoption of the general Terms of Reference (ToR) for thematic working groups (TWG) in SOM6 in Manado, the EAFM WG was constituted in 2011 chaired by Malaysia.
+Thereafter, the EAFM WG initiated the formulation of a Regional EAFM Framework pursuant to Goal 2 on Ecosystem Approach to Fisheries Management set forth in the CTI-CFF Regional Plan of Action aiming by 2012 that "at the national and regional levels, a strong legislative, policy, and regulatory framework is in place for achieving an Ecosystem Approach to Fisheries Management (EAFM), designed to plan, develop and manage fisheries in a manner that addresses the multiple needs and desires of societies, without jeopardizing the options for the future generations to benefit from the full range of goods and services provided by marine ecosystems (in accordance with the UN FAO 2003 definition of EAFM)" (CTI-CFF RPOA, 2009).
+The EAFM WG convened two Regional Exchanges to help build consensus on the key aspects of the Framework.